Johanne Defay and the Mawem brothers: a look back at a great first at the Olympics

 On the French side, Johanne Defay suffered a lot in the women's event, as she could legitimately hope to be on the box as the world number two.
 In extremely small and difficult to read waves, the French surfer fell in the round of 16 to Portuguese member of the QS (qualifying round equivalent to the second division of pro surfing) Yolanda Hopkins.

-"I'm disappointed with my performance, disappointed with the waves," said the Frenchwoman as she left the water.
+"I'm disappointed with my performance, disappointed with the waves," lamented the Tricolore as she left the water.
 "I feel like I couldn't give it my all.
-The random conditions like those of today do not bother me, on the contrary.
+Random conditions like today's don't bother me, on the contrary.
 But here, the waves were really difficult and the water complicated to read."

 In climbing, the Mawem brothers had mixed fortunes.
-Bassa, who injured his left biceps, had to give up the final, even though he had managed to secure his place among the eight qualified climbers with the first Olympic record in the speed discipline (5'45, the third best time in history).
+Bassa, who injured his left bicep, had to withdraw from the final, even though he had managed to secure his place among the eight qualified climbers with the first Olympic record in the speed discipline (5'45, the third-best time in history).

-"I don't have a left biceps anymore," explained the French climber at the end of his first Olympic experience.
-"It's so big that it hasn't been confirmed yet, but I have a total rupture of the lower biceps tendon, my biceps goes all the way up to my shoulder.
-I have to have an operation, I'll be out for six months.
-I'm going to leave the little strength I have left to my brother, so that he can represent us as well as possible in this final. "
+"I no longer have a left biceps," explained the French climber at the end of his first Olympic experience.
+"It's so big that it hasn't been confirmed yet, but I have a total rupture of the lower biceps tendon; my biceps goes all the way up to my shoulder.
+I'll have to have an operation, which will take six months.
+I'm going to leave what little strength I have left to my brother, so that he can represent us as well as possible in this final. "

-And Michael came very close to winning a medal when he finally finished fifth.
-The Frenchman tied for first place after the first two events (speed and bouldering), but failed in the final difficulty event, not managing to go higher than half the route.
-It was Spain's Alberto Gines Lopez who won the first Olympic title in climbing history.
-"It came down to nothing in bouldering, a left hand that didn't hold a hold, several times.
-But I managed to do a good climb", explained the Frenchman after the final.
+And Michael came very close to a medal, finishing fifth.
+Tied for first place after the first two events (speed and bouldering), the Frenchman fell short in the final difficulty event, failing to go higher than halfway up the route.
+As a result, Spain's Alberto Gines Lopez wins the first Olympic title in climbing history.
+"It came down to nothing on the bouldering, to a left hand that couldn't hold a hold several times.
+But anyway, I managed to do a great climb," explained the Frenchman after the final.

-"It's cool to have been able to be at my best at the Olympics.
-I attacked it as if it was a first competition.
-Today, I will be able to start again on a second part.
+"It's cool to have been able to max out on the Olympics.
+I attacked it as if it were my first competition.
+Today, I'll be able to get back on track for a second part.
 Physically, I'm fine.
-It's more mental, you have to hold on the whole time.
-My tactic was to train on speed and blocking, that's what got me into the final.
+Mentally, it's more a question of holding out all the way.
+My tactic has been to train on speed and blocking, and that's what gets me into the final.
 I finished 3rd in speed and 2nd in bouldering.
-I wasn't counting on difficulty, especially as there are the best in the world around me.
+I wasn't counting on difficulty, especially as the world's best are all around me.
 I stuck to my strengths.
 It was a good choice, and that's the law of competition.
-It's just a shame that Bassa couldn't compete all the way to the end and break his record, the Olympic record.
-There's Paris 2024 now, we're going to go all out.
+It's just a pity that Bassa couldn't take part in the competition right to the end, and shatter his record, the Olympic record.
+There's Paris 2024 now, and we're going to go all out.
 It's a big challenge, but we like big challenges."
-Appointment is taken for the French climbers.
+The date is set for the French climbers.